 - Make you do what needs to be done (on time).
 If you do not have the time or resources to act on the advice of your marketing consultant, you’re going to be wasting money.

-- Be the end-all to your marketing problems.
+- Work in isolation.
 Your company is unique.
-A marketing consultant can help you get away from the busy work and put you back in the driver’s seat, but you still need to be involved.
+A marketing consultant can relieve the pressure and put you back in the driver’s seat, but you still need to be involved.
+No one can perform strategic work without company support.

 What A Marketing Consultant CAN Do